xzg5101/xzg5101.github.io/blogs/potential_functions.md

 ## Before You Start

 Before reading this blog, make sure you understand how to find the gradient of a function.
 Also make sure you are comfortable working with 3D space.
+If you wish to fully understand the forth section, it would be a good idea to review quaternions or Euler rotations before you reach there.
+Both are fine, but this article will focus on quaternions.

 ## Math and Theory Behind Potential Functions